Dying Wish: Main plot

 In The Amazing Spider-Man #700 (December 2012), Otto learns of Parker's escape and attempts to leave the country long enough for Peter to perish.
 Meanwhile, the Trapster uses various technologies to prolong Parker's life.
 An electric shock delivered during the process causes Peter to black out, before experiencing a vision of the afterlife where he meets the people he has lost, including Uncle Ben, Gwen Stacy and her father, George Stacy, and even his long-forgotten parents, Richard and Mary Parker.
 Ben, and the others, encourage Peter to put a stop to Octavius, before he awakens in the real world.
 Otto decides to remain in New York City and gather all of Peter's loved ones together in Avengers Tower.
 While Peter is attempting to repair the recovered golden Octobot, Ock sends law enforcement after him, as they are not aware of the swap.
 To prevent his villainous companions from harming the police, Parker incapacitates Trapster and escapes with Scorpion and Hydro-Man.
 Together they infiltrate Avengers Tower, but they are confronted by Octavius as Spider-Man.
 Learning that J. Jonah Jameson is also in the tower, Scorpion and Hydro-Man abandon Parker to pursue Scorpion's agenda against Jameson.
 When Scorpion attempts to kill Jameson's father's wife, Aunt May, Octavius, in a moment of selflessness, intervenes to protect her, inspired by experiencing one of Peter's childhood memories of her.
 As Scorpion attacks him again, the enraged Octavius punches him far too hard, brutally severing the villain's jaw clean off, cripplingly injuring him.
-Seeing that Ock has almost killed someone in his body, an equally enraged Parker lunges at Ock/Spider-Man, in a desperate attempt to finally stop him, even if it kills them both.
+Seeing that Octavius has almost killed someone in his body, an equally enraged Parker lunges at him, in a desperate attempt to finally stop him, even if it kills them both.
 Octavius manages to form a cushion from webbing, saving them both.
-Peter sees the opportunity to regain his body and takes control of the Octobot to swaps their minds back, but it fails to work; Ock reveals he added metal-plated shielding on the back of his head to prevent another transfer.
-Octavius begins to pummel Parker's already dying body, and one final punch floors him, leaving him too hurt to move.
-Immobilized and with precious little time left, Parker opts for a different method of stopping the villain.
-Using their connection via the bot, he mentally floods Octavius' mind with memories of his entire life, from his childhood to the multitudinous losses he has experienced and his transformation into Spider-Man, but modifies his memories to feature Otto in his place.
-Otto is overwhelmed by the heavy memories and has an epiphany, realizing his villainous ways.
+Peter sees the opportunity to regain his body and takes control of the Octobot to swaps their minds back, but it fails to work; Octavius reveals he added metal-plated shielding on the back of his head to prevent another transfer.
+Octavius begins to pummel Parker's already dying body, and one final punch floors him.
+Immobilized and with precious little time left, Parker tries one last method of stopping the villain.
+Using their connection via the bot, he mentally floods Octavius' mind with memories of his entire life, from his childhood to the multitudinous losses he has experienced and his transformation into Spider-Man, but modifies his memories to feature Octavius in his place.
+Octavius is overwhelmed by the heavy memories and has an epiphany, realizing his villainous ways.
 With Octavius apologizing for his current deeds, Peter encourages his foe to follow in his footsteps by carrying on his role as Spider-Man and to protect his friends and family, as well as the people of New York.
 Otto agrees and promises to, and with that, Peter Parker finally dies.
 Respectfully bidding his former nemesis farewell, Otto silently promises that Parker won't be leaving the world to a villain.